PatriciaHuang99/URL_shortener/Readme.md

 ## Prerequisites

-To run the URL Shorten Service using Docker, make sure you have Docker installed on your machine.
+To run the URL Shorten Docker using Docker, make sure you have Docker installed on your machine.
 You can download Docker from [https://www.docker.com](https://www.docker.com).

-## Tools

-This project utilises the following technologies and tools:

-- **React**: A JavaScript library for building user interfaces.
-- **React Router**: A popular routing library for React applications.
-- **Material-UI**: A React component library that implements Material Design.
-  - **@mui/icons-material**: A set of Material Design icons for use with Material-UI components.
-- **Tailwind CSS**: A utility-first CSS framework for rapidly building modern user interfaces.
-- **Chart.js**: A JavaScript library for creating responsive and customizable charts.
-- **react-chartjs-2**: A React wrapper for Chart.js that simplifies chart integration into React applications.

----

 ## Getting Started